 Tracking conflict deaths is difficult, as shown by the gap between Human Security Report (HSR) and Uppsala Conflict Data Program (UCDP) data.
 The enormity and complexity of Syria’s ongoing civil war makes it particularly hard to measure.
 However, certain regional trends are clear.
 Terrorism in aggregate has skyrocketed in countries in conflict, especially in Africa and the Middle East.
 More than 80 percent of the terrorism losses and 90 percent of the battlefield deaths occurred in eight countries: Iraq, Nigeria, Afghanistan, Syria, Pakistan, Somalia, Ukraine, and Yemen.
 Despite these conflicts, battlefield deaths on a regional and global level remain well below the tolls of the 1980s, a change the Human Security Report attributes in large part decreasing numbers of interstate conflicts and the end of the Cold War.

-We know the 2015 data will include the ceasefire in Ukraine, direct Russian intervention in Syria, and the metastasization of ISIS terrorism beyond Iraq and Syria.
-While the global death toll in 2015 will likely remain below half that of three decades ago, huge unknowns remain: Will the absence of proxy conflict help Nigeria move toward peace despite transnational terrorist ties?
+We know the 2015 data will include the ceasefire in Ukraine, direct Russian intervention in Syria, and the metastasizing of ISIS terrorism beyond Iraq and Syria.
+While the global death toll in 2015 will likely remain below half that of three decades ago, significant unknowns remain, Will the absence of proxy conflict help Nigeria move toward peace despite transnational terrorist ties?
 Will ISIS terrorism against Russia and NATO civilians prompt cooperation on deescalating Syria's civil war or prompt doubling down on preferred outcomes?
-The ability of the United States to respond to crises in Syria and Ukraine has been significantly constrained by concerns of escalation to great power conflict because the past has shown that even present horrors can take a turn for the worse.
-The recent uptick in violence is real and shows the limitations and failures of present policies, but the assessment that we are in a new Cold War or uniquely dangerous era is contradicted by data on battlefield deaths.
-Managing great power relations isn’t just about avoiding World War III; even the “peaceful” periods of prior decades were often more bloody than the “world on fire” of today. , As we manage present crises, history reminds us that the conflicts of the Cold War were greater in enormity and number than those of today.
-The recent uptick in violence is real, but so were the past conflicts that are often forgotten today in our focus on present concerns.
-Escalating in any individual conflict may be justified and the eighties did end in the dissolution of the Warsaw Pact, but further steps towards regional or global great power conflict risk a terrible cost beyond the events presently that dominate our headlinesThe cost of 1980s proxy conflicts help explain why scholars like the Council for Foreign Relation's Phil Gordon have called for diplomacy and de-escalation in Syria, but past successes do not guarantee future results.
+In the meantime, this review of history refutes the Dana Milbank’s criticism that Air Force General Paul Selva is “timid” for advising against a no fly zone in Syria due to concerns about Russia’s response.
+Aggregate battlefield death statistics cannot tell us whether a specific tactic is warranted, but they show Syria can easily get worse should proxy conflict escalate between the United States and Russia.
+2014’s uptick in violence shows the real failures of current policy, but any replacements cannot dismiss management of great power relations as an afterthought.

+. .